 - Sustainable Communities: infrastructure analysis, new business opportunities

-We applied several treatments to Cascade hops at Kelly Ridge Farms’ hop yard (Meadowview, VA) in an attempt to affect vegetative growth and infloration timing.
+We applied several treatments to Cascade hops at Kelly Ridge Farms' hop yard (Meadowview, VA) in an attempt to affect vegetative growth and infloration timing.
 These variables can directly control hop cone production per crown which is of critical interest to this industry.
 Applied treatments included techniques to increase early soil temperatures, three different timings of early emergent shoot pruning, and two apical meristem manipulation treatments.
 We attempted to survey regional growers for additional data and engaged local college students in the experimental process.
-Our results were presented at meetings of regional hops growers and at the Association for Southeastern Biologist 2016 meeting.
+Our results were presented at meetings of regional growers and a student science conference.

-We evaluated three potential treatment types (a total of 7 discrete treatments) to affect vegetative growth and associated flowering timing in Cascade hops.
-These were all designed to attempt to increase the amount of vegetative growth prior to flowering, either through promoting earlier vegetative growth or delaying the onset of flowering.
-This was hypothesized to result in increased hop cone production.
-Environmental, vegetative growth, hops cone production, and hop cone analytical data was collected to evaluate these treatments.
+Our objective was to evaluate three potential treatments to affect vegetative growth and associated flowering timing.
+Each treatment was designed to attempt to increase the amount of vegetative growth prior to flowering, either through promoting earlier vegetative growth or delaying the onset of flowering.
+Increased vegetative growth was anticipated to correlate with increased hop cone production.

-We attempted to gather and document production data via questionnaires from regional growers regarding observed flowering and emergent shoot timing through the established regional growers organization Old Dominion Hops Cooperative.
+We also attempted to gather and document data from regional growers regarding observed flowering and emergent shoot timing through the established regional growers organization Old Dominion Hops Cooperative.